wpmetabox/docsv2/docs/extensions/mb-settings-page.md

 ![Sections now appear as top-level in the Customizer](https://i.imgur.com/xICe0u3.png)

 What if you want the _section to be inside another panel_?
 Like inside another plugin's panel?
-Simply set the `panel` parameter to ID of the target panel: `'panel' => 'panel_id'`.
+Set the `panel` parameter to ID of the target panel: `'panel' => 'panel_id'`.

 ### Compatibility